kubernetes-sigs/kubebuilder/designs/helper_to_upgrade_projects_by_rescaffolding.md

 - Deal and support external plugins
 - Provides support to [declarative](https://book.kubebuilder.io/plugins/declarative-v1.html) plugin
   since it is desired and planned to decouple this solution and donate this plugin to its own authors [More info](https://github.com/kubernetes-sigs/kubebuilder/issues/3186)
+- Provide support old version prior we have the Project config (Kubebuilder < 3x) and the go/v2 layout which exist to ensure  a backwards compatibility with legacy layout provide by Kubebuilder 2x

 ## Proposal